List of awards and nominations received by Song Kang-ho: Busan Film Critics Awards

-Chunsa Film Art Award
+Chunsa Film Art Awards

 The Chunsa Film Art Awards (also known as the Icheon Chunsa Film Festival) are presented annually by the Korea Film Directors' Society since its establishment in 1990.
 The awards take their name from the pen name of the early Korean actor and filmmaker from the silent film era, Na Woon-gyu.
 Song has received three awards out of nine nominations.